mesosphere-backup/ansible-dcos/docs/INSTALL_AWS.md

 You have to add the private SSH key (defined in Terraform with variable `ssh_key_name`) to access the instances.
 Copy the `YOURKEYNAME.pem` file to `~/.ssh` and `chmod 0600 YOURKEYNAME.pem`.
 After that execute `ssh-add YOURKEYNAME.pem`.

-The variables for Ansible are defined in the folder `group_vars/all`.
-Copy over the example directory, by running:
+The setup variables for DC/OS are defined in the file `group_vars/all`.
+Copy the example file, by running:

 ```
-cp -R group_vars/all.example/ group_vars/all/
+cp group_vars/all.example group_vars/all
 ```

-The now created file `group_vars/all/setup.yaml` is for configuring DC/OS.
+The now created file `group_vars/all` is for configuring DC/OS.
 The variables are explained within the file.
 In order to setup DC/OS for AWS, you should change at least the following variables:

 Change the exhibitor backend to `aws_s3`.
 So the master discovery is done by using an S3 bucket: